Skip to main content

 • Tourism Partnership Board

-Northern Ireland is unique within the UK as there is a statutory requirement to inspect all accommodation properties offering temporary visitor accommodation to ensure they are compliant with the minimum standard as set out in legislation.
+Northern Ireland is unique within the UK as there is a statutory requirement to inspect all accommodation properties offering temporary visitor/tourist accommodation to ensure they are compliant with the minimum standards of quality, cleanliness and safety as set out in legislation.
+Tourism NI is responsible for enforcing these regulations through its statutory certification scheme.

-Over the last few years new trends in the type of visitor accommodation available have emerged within the Northern Ireland market.
+Over the last few years, new trends in the type of visitor/tourist accommodation available have emerged within the Northern Ireland market.
 Unfortunately, the legislation has not kept pace with these changes.
-A review is therefore needed to ensure it is brought up to date to meet the needs of a growing industry.
+A review has therefore been carried out to ensure it is brought up to date to meet the needs of a growing industry.

 Tourism Branch is the departmental partner team for Tourism NI and Tourism Ireland.